janexner/puppeteer-site-infrastructure-tests/README.md

 Example: `there is a data layer element called "digitalData.page.pageInfo.pageName"`

+Example: `the data layer element "digitalData.page.pageInfo.pageName" exists`

+*Note: both phrases test the exact same thing*

+*Note: this can be used to test the presence of any Javascript variable*

 #### `the "<name>" data layer element is "<value>"`

 Causes the framework to compare the value of the data element with the value given.